Some of the best advice I've ever received was packaged in this eight-word statement: "Speed is your enemy; momentum is your friend."

-Noticing did not always or automatically result on progress.
+Noticing did not always or automatically result in progress.
 No doubt, some of it led directly to forward motion, but really it was the habit over time that mattered most of all.
-The pace in the immediate varied in speed, and sometimes even took them back a step or two.
+The pace in the immediate space of time varied in speed, and sometimes even took them back a step or two.
 But in the end, it was noticing that was the difference maker in moving forward in striking, powerful, advantageous ways.

 Confusing Momentum and Speed